Ifeoma28/databank/README.md

 The median time to reallocate in Australia (206 days) vs. Europe (166 days) is valuable.

 - The fact that Europeans change nodes more frequently could suggest higher dissatisfaction or more flexible digital banking habits.

-- Financial Stability Trends
+- Nonthly Trends: A lot of customers had negative balances by the end of February till April.
-A lot of customers had negative balances by the end of February till April.
+![monthly closing balance]

 - Africa having the lowest average closing balance aligns with financial struggles observed earlier.